George Smathers: House of Representatives

-1950 Senate Democratic Primary
+1950 Senate Democratic primary

 Congressman Smathers' district included the "Winter White House" of President Harry Truman in Key West, Florida.
 Smathers was invited by Truman to fly with him from Washington to Key West, establishing a key relationship with President Truman and members of his Cabinet.
 In 1949, President Truman called Smathers into a meeting at the White House and said, "I want you to do me a favor.
 I want you to beat that son-of-a-bitch Claude Pepper."
-Senator Pepper had been a strong critic of President Truman and the Truman Doctrine and had taken a prominent and visible role in the unsuccessful effort to "dump Truman" in the weeks leading up to the 1948 Democratic Party Convention.
+Senator Pepper had been a strong critic of President Truman and the Truman Doctrine and had taken a prominent and visible role in the unsuccessful effort to "dump Truman" in the weeks leading up to the 1948 Democratic National Convention.

 Senator Pepper was a strong supporter of Franklin Roosevelt and the New Deal and recognized as a leading southern liberal.
 As one of the most effective orators of his era, Pepper was considered unbeatable by most Florida observers.
 In attempting to become a national figure, though, Senator Pepper promoted an internationalist platform of post-war, peaceful cooperation with the Soviet Union.
 In his praise for Joseph Stalin, the Red Army, and the Soviet Union, Pepper developed one of the most vulnerable records in Congress.
 Those positions, as well as his advocacy for sharing nuclear weapons technology with the Soviets, lost him the support of Florida's and the nation's press.

-Smathers' campaign attacked Pepper on his vulnerable international record, his support for universal health care and his changing stands on the Federal Employment Practices Commission.
+Smathers' campaign attacked Pepper on his vulnerable international record, his support for universal health care and his changing stands on the Fair Employment Practice Committee.
 He charged that Pepper was out-of-touch with his Florida constituency and his positions contrary to national interests.
 Smathers defeated Pepper in the Democratic primary by over 63,000 votes and won handily in the November general election.

-Significance of 1950 Election
+Significance of 1950 election

 While earlier interpretations stressed anti-communism, race-baiting and red-baiting as the dominant reasons for Pepper's defeat, more recent scholarship has focused on Pepper's vulnerable voting record.
 Historians also contrasted the two candidates' campaign styles as a factor in the outcome.
 Finally, Smathers was the first candidate from south Florida to be popularly elected as United States Senator breaking the political monopoly of north and central Florida on the highest statewide offices.
 His victory marked the emergence of southeast Florida's significant economic and political power.
 For the first time in Florida history an incumbent United States Senator went down to defeat.
 Pepper's loss also broke the Florida tradition dating to 1845 of always electing one United States Senator from north Florida.